fastzhong/mth252/slides.md

 2. add all elements to the heap

-3. recursively obtain the min element from the heap
+3. recursively obtain the min/max element from the heap

 ---

 # Heapify

 <logos-jupyter />

 <br/>

 <span class="hl">Heapify</span>: convert the array to be a binary heap (array)

 by "sift down" the non-leaf node one by one from bottom to top

 time complexity: $O(N)$
 space complexity: $O(1)$

 <!--
 last non-leaf node: parent of last leaf node
 -->

 ---
 layout: two-cols
 ---

 # Heapify

 <br/>